Child Protection and Safeguarding Policy

 Designated Safeguarding Lead – Ruth Kestenbaum 07761 809 175

 This policy applies to all staff and volunteers working at Ealing Street Dance Academy.
-It reflects current legislation, accepted best practices and complies with government guidance: Working Together to Safeguard Children (2022) and Keeping Children Safe in Education (2022) Children Act (2004), The London Safeguarding Children Board Procedures and HM Prevent Duty Guidance (2021 & 2015).
+It reflects current legislation, accepted best practice and complies with government guidance: Working Together to Safeguard Children (2022) and Keeping Children Safe in Education (2022) Children Act (2004), The London Safeguarding Children Board Procedures and HM Prevent Duty Guidance (2021 & 2015).
 What to do if you’re worried a child is being abused (2015).

 At ESDA we recognise the fundamental importance of safeguarding and its centrality to all our work.
 We believe that all children have the right to learn in a safe environment.
 “Safeguarding and promoting the welfare of children is everyone’s responsibility.
 Everyone who comes into contact with children and their families and carers has a role to play in safeguarding children.
 In order to fulfil this responsibility effectively, all professionals should make sure their approach is child-centred.
 This means that they should consider, at all times, what is in the best interests of the child”.
 To do this, staff must know how to work to keep children safe, identify risks, signs of harm or potential harm and how to seek advice from the school’s designated safeguarding leader.
 (Keeping Children Safe in Education 2022)